Metropolitan University College: Tagensvej

-The MuC's building ON Tagensvej (NO. 18-20) was originally built for the Danish Military Hospital in 1918-1928 to design by Gunnar Laage.
+The MuC's building ON Tagensvej (NO. 18-20) was originally built for the Danish Military Hospital in 1918–1928 to a design by Gunnar Laage.
 It contains the MUC's administration as well as the Department for Science and Nature.

 Nyelandsvej

 The MUC's building on Nyelandsvej (No. 27–) in Frederiksberg is the former home of Frederiksberg Seminarium.
 The building was expanded by Cubo Arkitekter in 1996 - 1997.